Skip to Content

 4. Visit One of the Largest Museums in the World

 We visited the American Museum of Natural History.
-A donation of any amount is all that is required for admission on the weekends so this is a nice cheap way to get out of the cold and slow down a bit.
+A donation of any amount is required for admission on the weekends, so this is an excellent, cheap option to get out of the cold and slow down a bit.

 Things to do in New York City during Christmas and the holidays